-This is the most obvious way to redeem Hyatt points.
-Use the following table to determine how many points are needed for a free night:
+This is the most obvious and valuable way to redeem Hyatt points.
+Use the following table to determine how many points are needed for one reward night:

 Points + Cash

 The Points + Cash option lets you combine points and cash to redeem for room rates.
-This option could be useful if you’re short a few points or want to save points for another stay.
+Moreover, this option could be useful if you’re short a few points or want to save points for another stay.

 Points can also be used at restaurants, for spa services at the hotel, and other in-property services.
 I don’t recommend these options because you can get more value for free nights.

-Hyatt also has many travel partners that you can transfer points to.
-Each Hyatt point transfers over at a terrible 5:2 ratio.
-In other words, every 5 Hyatt points that are transferred are worth 2 partner points.
-That’s a value of 0.4 cents per point.
+Like Chase, Hyatt also has transfer partners.
+Unfortunately, Hyatt points transfer to partners at a terrible 5:2 ratio.
+That means every 5 Hyatt points that are transferred are worth 2 partner points, a value of 0.4 cents per point.

-The World of Hyatt Card comes with a load of perks and benefits to justify the annual fee.
+The Chase World of Hyatt Card comes with a load of perks to justify its annual fee.

 You will receive guaranteed Discoverist Status as long as your card is active.
-In turn, you will receive lots of perks even though Discoverist Status is one step above non-status, you still receive a lot of perks.
+In turn, you will receive lots of perks even though Discoverist Status is just one level above basic membership.

-Some of the perks that come with status include:
+Some of the perks that come with Discoverist status include: